The Re-Applicant Committee Packet will be available on December 15, 2018.

 As a re-applicant, it is encouraged that you do not apply with the same exact letters as in a previous cycle, especially if you are several years removed from the application process.
 Consider the following:

-- If you are changing programs such as medical to dental, you do want to update your letters so they are addressed to the appropriate program.
-HPAO will not forward letters which refer to the incorrect program.
+If you are changing programs such as medical to dental, you do want to update your letters so they are addressed to the appropriate program.
+HPAO will not forward letters that refer to the incorrect program.

 Follow these instructions if you are a reapplicant, meaning, you previous participated in the Committee Process and completed a mock interview.
 If you did not complete a mock interview, you will need to follow the First-Time applicant instructions.